Anomalous minimization for critical velocity of superflow along a step potential: Introduction

 Recent advances in experimental techniques provide an ideal platform to address this problem.
 First, uniform superfluids can be realized in cold atomic gases trapped in a cylindrical optical box~\cite{Gaunt2013a,Navon2021a,Kwon2021a,Hernandez2024a}.
 Second, digital micromirror devices (DMDs), which allow spatial modulation of the amplitude of a laser beam, enable flexible control of the shape and height of external potentials~\cite{Gauthier2016a,Navon2021a}.
 These developments will make it possible to elucidate the intrinsic effects of obstacle geometry and height on the critical velocity.

-In this study, we reveal the fundamental mechanism how the critical velocity $v_\mathrm{c}$ is minimized by employing a simple model of a BEC flowing along a step potential [Fig.~\ref{fig:FIG1}(a)].
+In this study, we reveal the microscopic mechanism by which the critical velocity $v_\mathrm{c}$ is minimized through the use of a simple model of a BEC flowing along a step potential [Fig.~\ref{fig:FIG1}(a)].
+While in Ref.~\cite{Kwon2015a} there are superflow both along and toward (and also through) the two-dimensional Gaussian obstacle, we here consider only a superflow along the step potential.
 By investigating the stationary superflow, we find that a certain potential height corresponds the critical point of the local condensation phase transition inside the step potential.
 Before evaluating $v_\mathrm{c}$ based on the Landau criterion, we numerically investigate the lowest-energy excitations.
 The semi-classical theory successfully describes characteristic wave functions of the excitations and provides the theoretical dispersion relations of the excitation energy.
 Based on this analysis, we demonstrate that $v_\mathrm{c}$ is minimized and becomes even zero in an infinite system, consistent with the experiment by Kwon \textit{et al.}~\cite{Kwon2015a}.
 This minimization is related to the criticality of the local condensation phase transition.

 This paper is organized as follows.
 In Sec.~\ref{sec:stationary superflow}, we introduce the basic formulation and investigate stationary superflow along a step potential.
 In Sec.~\ref{sec:lowest-energy excitations}, we show typical dispersion relations and wave functions of the lowest-energy excitations based on the Bogoliubov theory.
 In Sec.~\ref{sec:semi-classical analysis}, we formulate the semi-classical theory for bosonic quasiparticles.
 The main results for the critical velocity are presented in Sec.~\ref{sec:critical velocity}.
 Section~\ref{sec:summary} is devoted to a summary and discussion.